Sagravela/sales_time_series_forecast/README.md

 - **Feature Correlation**: Displays correlations between features and sales, aiding in understanding the factors influencing sales.

 ### Getting Started
-Shiny App can be run without any setup, in [shinyapp.io](https://sagravela.shinyapps.io/shiny_ts/).
+Shiny App can be run without any setup, click on [shinyapp.io](https://sagravela.shinyapps.io/shiny_app/).
 To reproduce the results locally, clone the repository and create an environment from the `environment.yml` file with `conda create -f environment.yml`, then make a `model/` folder in the workspace root to save the trained models.
 Finally, run each script in order.

 ---
 ### Dataset Overview: Breakfast at the Frat, a Time Series Analysis